-4 Australian tourists are rescued after being missing in Indonesian waters for 2 days
+4 Australians and 2 Indonesians are rescued after being missing in waters off Aceh for 2 days

-JAKARTA, Indonesia (AP) — Four Australian tourists were rescued after being missing for two days in the waters off Indonesia’s Aceh province, the father of one of the Australians said Tuesday.
+JAKARTA, Indonesia (AP) — Four Australian tourists and two Indonesians were rescued after being missing for two days in the waters off Indonesia’s Aceh province, officials and the father of one of the Australians said Tuesday.

 Peter Foote, the father of Elliot Foote, who had traveled to Indonesia to celebrate his 30th birthday with friends, said he received a text message from his son saying he is okay.

 “It says: ‘Hey Dad, Elliot here.
 I’m alive.
 Safe now.
 Love you.
-Chat later,’” Peter Foote said at a news conference on Tuesday.
+Chat later,’” Peter Foote said at a news conference in Sydney on Tuesday.
 “It’s great, it’s good news.
 I’ll have to talk to him and want to see photos and see what he looks like.
 It’s all good.”

-A wooden speedboat carrying the four Australians and three Indonesians ran into bad weather on Sunday.
+A wooden speedboat carrying the four Australians and three Indonesian crew members ran into bad weather on Sunday.
 The details of how they ended up in the sea remain unclear.

-There is no information about three Indonesians who were in the same boat.
-A search and rescue team expanded its focus area and added more boats and planes to look for them, officials said Tuesday.
+One Indonesian crew member is still missing, according to the head of the local rescue agency.

 Peter Foote was told his son had paddled his surfboard to an island to raise the alarm, and that the other three Australians were found clinging to their boards at sea.
+It is not clear how the two Indonesians survived.

+The six who were rescued were taken to Pinang island for further medical assistance.

-Elliot Foote, his partner Steph Weisse, and friends Will Teagle and Jordan Short, along with the three Indonesians, were in the boat in the waters around Sarang Alu and Banyak islands.
+Elliot Foote, his partner Steph Weisse, and friends Will Teagle and Jordan Short, along with the three Indonesians, were in the boat in waters around Sarang Alu and Banyak islands.
 They were part of a group of 12 Australians and five Indonesians in two boats who were traveling to Pinang Island, a destination known for its pristine beach and good waves for surfing.

 The boats left Nias island, which is located around 150 kilometers (93 miles) from Indonesia’s Sumatra island, on Sunday afternoon and experienced bad weather with very heavy rain during the trip.